mcuevas-olin/KDTree-Final-Project/README.md

 For the final project, I developed a Kotlin implementation of a kdTree class, leveraging the k-d tree data structure to facilitate efficient spatial partitioning and nearest neighbor search operations for multidimensional data.

+A kd tree is a binary tree data structure that hierarchically organizes multidimensional data points.
+It selects a point to partition the data amoung alternating dimensions at each level.
+Properly implemented, this results in a balanced tree structure, enabling the efficiency of a variety of different search operations in multidimensional space.

+However, there are some drawbacks.
+For one, there is a very high initial constructions cost, being very computationally expensive, especially for larger and high dimensional datasets.
+In addition, there is the space overhead as a result of the additional memory needed for storing the tree data structure.
+This overhead can become quite large, especially with larger datasets.
+There is another thing called "the curse of dimensionality".
+In other words, as the dimensionality of the data increases, performance can decrease by a significant amount.
+It is also difficult to dynamically change or update k-d trees, especially while trying to keep the tree balanced.
+In fact, my code does not bother to do it at all.
+If there is a significant change in data, it is often more efficient to simply reconstruct the entire tree from scratch.

 ## Functionality

 ### 1. Construction